thrive in the

 Dr Ulrik Lyngs gave a talk about our work to Amy Orben’s Digital Mental Health group at the University of Cambridge

-Jun 2024 | Award
+Jun 2024 | Impact Award

 Dr Ulrik Lyngs won Oxford University‘s MPLS Early Career Social Impact Award for our work on the ReDD workshop